mansa-team/scraper-b3/README.md

 # Scraper B3

-A high-performance Python pipeline to collect, process, and store Brazilian stock market (B3) data from StatusInvest and TradingView.
-Built for research and educational purposes with multithreading support for faster data collection.
+A high-performance Python scraper to collect, process, and store Brazilian stock market (B3) data from StatusInvest and TradingView.
+Built for research to the AI models for the [Mansa](https://github.com/mansa-team) project.

-## Features
-- **Comprehensive Data Collection**: Scrapes 50+ financial metrics from StatusInvest and TradingView
-- **Sector Information**: Gets sector, sub-sector, and segment classification
-- **Historical Analysis**: Captures tag along rights, historical returns, dividends, and dividend yields
-- **Performance Indicators**: Calculates fundamentalist indicators (Graham Price, Bazin Price, SGR, EBIT, etc.)
-- **Multithreading Support**: Parallel processing with configurable worker threads for faster execution
-- **Data Processing**: Cleans and normalizes data automatically with fragmentation-free operations
-- **Multiple Export Formats**: Stores results in JSONL and MySQL formats
-- **Timestamped Records**: Adds scrape timestamp for each record
-- **Dynamic Columns**: Handles annual data (liquidity, dividends, revenue) across multiple years

 ## Requirements
 - Python 3.10+